Home » How To » How to Completely Clear All Cache in Windows 10

 4. If you see a warning message, click “Yes” or “Continue“.

-3. After that, Clear Prefetch Cache
+3. Clear Prefetch Cache

-By default, the Prefetch folder is self-maintaining. i.e, Windows takes care of what cache files to delete and when to delete.
+Prefetch is a system folder that caches the files related to applications that you open or run daily.
+It helps applications start faster.
+By default, the Prefetch folder is self-maintaining. i.e., Windows takes care of what cache files to delete and when to delete.
 However, when needed, you can manually delete the Prefetch cache files.

-2. Type “prefetch” in the Run window and press “Enter“.
+2. Type “prefetch” and press “Enter“.

 3. If you see a warning message, press “Continue“.